opendp/opendp/docs/source/developer/contribution-process.rst

 * If you are adding a new constructor, all three components are relevant.
 * If you are resolving an issue, your work may be isolated to specific component(s).
-  Even if you don't need to make changes to another component, be intentional about checking that your changes are compatible with the other components.
+  Even if you don't need to make changes to another component, be intentional about checking that your changes are consistent with the other components.

 Submit your pull request once you are ready for feedback and/or review.
 `GitHub has thorough documentation for this process when you are working with a fork <https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork>`_.